guimath/MEProject/README.md

 * `python-slugify` : to remove problematic characters
 * `spotipy` : spotify api to search infos
 * `bs4` : to scrap website for infos
-* `webbrowser` : to open links in your browser
 * `youtube-dl` : to download music from youtube

-To add those simply launch your console and type "pip install _nameOfPackage_"
+To install those, you can do for each package "pip install _nameOfPackage_"  or you can run "pip install requirements.txt"

 The youtube-dl package also requires ffprobe or ffmpeg.
 Installation varies depending on the os.